We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Publicly traded REITs (listed REITs) are registered with the SEC and are traded on major securities exchanges, such as the New York Stock Exchange.

-Unlike publicly traded REITs, private non-traded REITs (PNLRs) do not trade on public markets and require a minimum amount of money upfront in order to purchase shares.
+Unlike publicly traded REITs, non-traded REITs do not trade on public markets and may require a minimum amount of money upfront in order to purchase shares.

 Also, non-traded REITs can be much more illiquid and may have higher fees than publicly traded REITs.

-Publicly traded REITs are required to distribute at least 90% of their taxable income to shareholders each year as dividends.
-Non-traded REITs often do not pay any dividends if they are just starting up because in such cases they tend to not have operating cash flow.
+REITs are required to distribute at least 90% of their taxable income to shareholders each year as dividends.
+Non-traded REIT distributions are not guaranteed and may be funded from sources other than operating cash flow.

-Furthermore, with a publicly traded REIT, you can choose when you want to sell your shares; however, with a private non-traded REIT, you may need to wait for a distribution from the sponsor in order to cash out of your investment.
+Furthermore, with a publicly traded REIT, you can choose when you want to sell your shares; however, with a non-traded REIT, you may need to wait for a redemption program, listing, sale, merger, or other liquidity event in order to cash out of your investment.

 Overall, both types of real estate investment trusts offer investors the opportunity to add a certain type of exposure to their portfolios and earn income from real estate investment strategies.